December 29, 2014 - January 2, 2015

 February 17 - 21, 2014

-Shostakovich, Part II – This week we conclude our series on the life and times of Dimitri Shostakovich.
+Shostakovich, Part II – This week we conclude our two-part series on the life and times of Dimitri Shostakovich.

 February 10 - 14, 2014

 Shostakovich, Part I – Musicologist David Fanning concludes in Grove's Dictionary that, Shostakovich "forged a musical language of colossal emotional power".
 This week will be the first half of a ten-part series exploring the life and times of this fascinating composer.

 Magnificent Magyars – Surveying 500 years of music in Hungary.
 This week we’ll delve into the rich musical history of Hungary, starting with ancient sacred music and working our way through Liszt, Kodaly, Bartók and Hungarian gypsy music.

 Beethoven at Parnassus, Part II – More music by Beethoven from 1818-1826.